-Ottawa Senators center Zack MacEwen is currently listed as out after dealing with a personal issue.
-He is slated to be out until Monday, September 15, 2025.
-Having made his way onto the ice 237 times in his NHL career, MacEwen has a plus/minus of -30 during those games.
+Ottawa Senators center Zack MacEwen is on the injury list as out with an issue regarded as personal.
+He is expected to come back on Monday, September 15, 2025.
+During his NHL career, Zack MacEwen has a total of 34 pts during his 237 games played.

-Ottawa Senators left wing Alex Formenton is currently listed as out after dealing with a personal issue.
-He will stay sidelined until Sunday, September 13, 2026.
+Ottawa Senators left wing Alex Formenton is on the injury list as out with an issue regarded as personal.
+This will keep him out until Sunday, September 13, 2026.

 The Ottawa Senators are a professional ice hockey team based in Ottawa, Ontario, and they have a rich history in the National Hockey League (NHL).
 As with any sports team, injuries are an unfortunate reality that can impact the team’s performance and overall success.
 This report provides an in-depth analysis of the Ottawa Senators’ injury history and statistics.